 As the bolero (Vietnamese ballad) resonates against the spring breeze, Vietnamese people amble their steps into the biggest holiday of the year: Tet (or Lunar New Year).
 Ask any residents or even expats who live in the country for several years and you will be guided through a traditional holiday full of festivities, stories and delicacies.
 However, beyond such joyful ambience, Tet also signifies precious traits of Vietnamese people: their family-oriented culture and preservation of family values through generations.

-Let’s take a quick trip to Saigon, the financial hub of Vietnam and where ASW Global calls home to two offices, to understand how Tet looks (and feels) like.
+Let’s take a quick trip to Saigon, the financial hub of Vietnam and where ASW Global calls home to three offshoring offices, to understand how Tet looks (and feels) like.